aynurose/terraform-aws-group1-wordpress/README.md

 Installing-Wordpress-AWS_Terraform

-**main.tf** - includes provider, VPC, 3 subnets (2 public and 1 private ones), route tables and its subnet associations, internet gateway, NAT gateway with allocating elastic IP.
+- **main.tf** - includes provider, VPC, 3 subnets (2 public and 1 private ones), route tables and its subnet associations, internet gateway, NAT gateway with allocating elastic IP.
 In this step we are also opening necessary ports like 22,80,3306 by creating 2 security groups for RDS and EC2 instance  with Wordpress application and mariadb database

-**vars.tf** - all variables and their values that are used in our Project1
+- **vars.tf** - all variables and their values that are used in our Project1

-# Then
+Then

--Create [3 .tfvars] files under the regions folder **ohio.tfvars**, **virginia.tfvars** and 1 ./tfvars file in terms of root folder/**terraform.tfvars**:
+- Create [3 .tfvars] files under the regions folder **ohio.tfvars**, **virginia.tfvars** and 1 ./tfvars file in terms of root folder/**terraform.tfvars**:

 -for ohio.tfvars